-Modern switched-mode power supplies (also referred to as AC/DC converters) do exactly the same job but work quite differently and probably the main physical difference is the absence of a transformer.
+Modern switched-mode power supplies do exactly the same job but work quite differently and probably the main physical difference is the absence of a transformer.
 This omission is generally a big space-saver.
-When however, you’re requiring several independent voltages in the same box and you basically need one AC/DC converter per voltage, things can get a little crowded.
+When however, you’re requiring several independent voltages in the same box and you basically need one AC/DC conversion stage per voltage, things can get a little crowded.

 Switched-mode power supplies are considerably more efficient than their equivalent ‘linear’ cousins so generally they don’t get too hot.
 Some will be familiar with the sometimes, huge amount of heat-sinking present on linear power supplies and the case venting that used to go with them.

 Due to the way they work, switched-mode power supplies can be plugged into virtually any mains supply unlike linear supplies which will require the ‘taps’ on input side of the transformer to be changed… if you’re lucky.
 Some older equipment would require the whole transformer to be replaced, when changing mains voltage!
 Oh, those were the days.
 Since that's virtually impossible all these years later, users of equipment that would have required a transformer change to operate in their region, can only opt for using an 'external' transformer which steps the mains voltage up or down from their region to that which the respective equipment was originally manufactured to operate in.
 What a drag.

 So, if you have a MKS-80 that you acquired from another region and you use an external transformer, fitting an Aurora module into it, will allow you to plug your machine directly into your mains supply. 😎

 So truth be known, both linear and switched-mode power supplies have their respective challenges and if not designed properly, can cause undesired side-effects, compromised performance or reduced life expectancy.